 on to work as a herdsman for a year at a farm in

 At 20 years old my computer knowledge was getting much better.
 I wasn’t really ever into playing games, I use to just spend all of my spare time learning about how it operates.
-The long hours and lack of civilisation in farming eventually made me decide to give it up and move to Bristol, to work as a computer salesman for business's.
-I really enjoyed the change in the winter months but missed the fresh, outdoor lifestyle during the summer.
-However a much better career choice and moved up the career ladder quite quick.
+The long hours and lack of civilization in farming eventually made me decide to give it up, move to Bristol and work in computer sales.

-Here's a few photos from my childhood years, click on them for a better look...
+Here's some galleries from my childhood and youth years, click on them for a better look...

-As a very young child I was closer to my mum.
-I was never really that close to my dad, especially as I reached my teenage years, if anything I was sort of frightened of him.
+As a young child I had the best life any child could ever want and am very grateful to my parents, they were amazing.
+I was always closer to my mum, never that close to my dad, especially as I reached my teenage years.
+My dad and I had a poor relationship and communication.
 He was the one that disciplined me, sometime occasionally whipping me with a horse whip when I'd done something wrong.
 Ok it was only lightly, but it was enough to remember him as my enemy rather than a loving father.
-He didn't speak much to me either, unless it was to tell me off.
 Its strange how small things like that stick in your mind.
 When I left home at 16 to go to college, my parents seemed glad to get rid of me.
-I will always remember the weekend I’d spent 4 hours cycling from my college to go home and my mum turned around to me and said ”what are you doing back here, we are paying for your college accommodation, your not welcome here anymore”.
+I will always remember the time I’d spent 4 hours cycling from my college to go home for the weekend and my mum told me I wasn't welcome home anymore.
 It was upsetting, at 16 yes your an adult, but that doesn't mean you don't need your parents support and love.
-Its something that should be a life long thing in the ideal world.

-OK I wasn't a perfect child, but don't consider myself any worse than an average teenage boy.
-I've also got an older sister, and she could never do anything wrong in my dads eyes.
-She was always that one step better than me; my dad would do anything for her and it gave me the feeling that I was the son that they never wanted.
-In my younger teenage years I use to get so depressed that I often used to think about ways to commit suicide.
-It was only the love of my dog that stopped me, looking back now I'm so glad that I didn't, life has so much more to offer.
-If there's one thing in the world that I could change about my life, if I could, it would be to have genuine loving parents that I was close to.
-I now live life to the full and learnt that being gay is not an obstacle but something to be proud of, with many fantastic opportunities and advantages.
-If I was to be born again I’d want to be gay again.
+I wasn't a perfect child, but don't consider myself any worse than an average teenage boy.
+My sister could never do anything wrong in my dads eyes.
+She had her own horse and my dad would do anything for her.
+In a way it added to my loneliness, not having the same time spent with him.
+At around 14/15 years old I use to get very depressed.
+I often used to think about ways to commit suicide, it was stupid.
+It was only the love of my dog that stopped me.
+Looking back now I'm so glad that I didn't, life has so much more to offer.
+If there's one thing in the world that I could change about my life, it would be to have my parents back.

 When at college, I did the done thing and slept with a girl for the first time.
 I remember getting an erection with the excitement of being touched, but couldn't get sexually aroused by the female body, nor could I go the full way without fantasizing about being with a man while I was with her.
 By the time I reached 18, I was getting really desperate to make contact with another gay guy and find out what it was like to hold a man in my arms.
 I wasn't interested in intercourse, just to sexually touch and play with another man.
 The internet back in those days wasn't available like it is today.
 The first contact I made was through a gay chat-&-date phone line.
 When I first rang it I was really nervous yet excited to actually hear the voice of another gay person.
 It wasn't long before a local man who was on the line invited me round to his home.